Parameter estimation and uncertainty quantification using information geometry: Methods

 The scalar curvature, $Sc$, can be obtained as a contraction of the Ricci tensor

-The scalar curvature is invariant; it does not change under a change of coordinates (re-parameterisation).
-As such the scalar curvature provides a measure of how the likelihood of the underlying statistical model deviates from being Gaussian---often referred to as non-Gaussianity in the physics and cosmology literature---irrespective of the parameterisation \cite{Giesel2021}.
+The scalar curvature is invariant; it does not change under a change of coordinates (re-parameterisation). \cbl For Gaussian likelihoods, the corresponding manifold is flat; characterised by zero scalar curvature everywhere. \cb As such, the scalar curvature provides a measure of how the likelihood of the underlying statistical model deviates from being Gaussian---often referred to as \textit{non-Gaussianity} in the physics and cosmology literature---irrespective of the parameterisation \cite{Giesel2021}.
 As we will explore in Section \ref{sec:Results}, it can also provide insights into parameter identifiability.